 - Faculty and staff should quarantine at home, ideally in a space where they can avoid contact with others in their household.
 Visit the CDC website for more information on quarantining.

-- Students living on campus will quarantine in space identified on or near their campus.
+- Students living on campus must quarantine in space identified on or near their campus or make arrangements to go home or quarantine in a safe location.

 - Case managers will evaluate quarantine needs for students living off campus as part of the contact tracing process.

-During the semester, students who test positive or are exhibiting symptoms should immediately contact University Health Services, their campus health center, or primary care provider.
+During the semester, Penn State Contact Tracing will reach out to students who test positive.
+Students also will receive an email from email@example.com with a brief questionnaire to complete that may expedite the contact tracing process.
 Faculty and staff who test positive should self-isolate off campus and report their positive status to their supervisor and contact Occupational Medicine at 814-863-8492 so their unit can begin the contact tracing process.

 Where to isolate